In this article, we’ll be going over a discovery call script, and questions you should ask, to start a sales call.

 To start a call, you’ll want to tell them this is a 2-call process, assuming both parties want to work together after the first call.
-Tell them this first call is for you to learn more about their goals and problems.
-And then, the 2nd call you’ll prepare a customized proposal based on what you learned on the discovery call.
+Tell them this first call is for you to learn more about their goals and pain points.
+And then, on the 2nd call you’ll prepare a customized proposal based on what you learned on the sales discovery call.

 This is the best thing you can do to avoid being forced into “interview mode” right away, where the prospect will lead the conversation by asking you a bunch of questions.

 You’ll also start to build trust since it shows you’re not some random money-hungry salesperson, only caring about making a sale.
 You’re different.
 You’re okay with going at a slower pace.

 The goal is for you to lead the conversation by asking questions and actively listening to what they say.

 After you’ve set the “guidelines” for the discovery process, if the prospect is a cold lead (meaning they don’t know who you are or need your service), you’ll want to give them a value proposition.

 A value proposition will be a short 1-2 minute introduction of who you and your company are, what you do, who you help, and a case study of yours that’s relevant.